Introduction to Jung's method of resolution of singularities: Resolutions of curve singularities

 \begin{theorem} Let $(C,c)$ be a germ of reduced curve.
 Then it can be resolved by a finite sequence of blowing-ups of points.
 At each step of the algorithm, one simply blows-up the singular points of its strict transform. \end{theorem}

 Let us sketch a more intrinsic proof (that is, which does not work with local coordinates) for the case when the germ is irreducible.
-Consider the normalization morphism $(\overline{C}, \overline{c}) \stackrel{\nu}{\rightarrow} (C,c)$.
-One has the inclusion of the corresponding local rings: $\mathcal{O}_{C,c} \subset \mathcal{O}_{\overline{C}, \overline{c}}$.
+Consider the normalization morphism $(\overline{C}, \overline{c}) \stackrel{\nu} {\rightarrow} (C,c)$.
+One has the inclusion of the corresponding local rings: $\mathcal{O}_{C,c} \subset \mathcal{O}_ {\overline{C}, \overline{c}}$.
 Denote by $F$ their common field of fractions.
 Denote by $(C_k, c_k)\stackrel{\pi_k}{\longrightarrow} (C,c), \: k \geq 1$ the composition of the first $k$ blowing-ups of the germ $(C,c)$ or of its strict transforms.
 Denote by $\mathcal{O}_k$ the local ring of the germ $(C_k, c_k)$.
 By Theorem \ref{exnorm}, the normalization morphism $\nu$ can be factored through the morphism $\pi_k$, which shows that one has the sequence of inclusions:

-As $\nu$ is a finite morphism, one deduces that $\mathcal{O}_{\overline{C}, \overline{c}}/ \mathcal{O}_{C,c}$ is a finite dimensional $\mathbf{C}$-vector space, which shows that one has to arrive at an index $p \geq 1$ such that $\mathcal{O}_p = \mathcal{O}_{p+1}$.
-By Proposition \ref{blowpoint}, point 3), one sees that $\mathcal{O}_{p+1}= \mathcal{O}_p[\frac{y_2}{y_1},...,\frac{y_r}{y_1}]$, where $y_1,...,y_r$ are generators of the maximal ideal of the local ring $\mathcal{O}_p$, chosen such that $y_1$ has the smallest multiplicity when we look at the generators as functions on the germ $(\overline{C}, \overline{c})$.
+As $\nu$ is a finite morphism, one deduces that $\mathcal{O}_{\overline{C}, \overline{c}}/ \mathcal{O}_{C,c}$ is a finite dimensional $\mathbb{C}$-vector space, which shows that one has to arrive at an index $p \geq 1$ such that $\mathcal{O}_p = \mathcal{O}_{p+1}$.
+By Proposition \ref{blowpoint}, point 3), one sees that $\mathcal{O}_{p+1}= \mathcal{O}_p[\frac{y_2}{y_1},..., \frac{y_r}{y_1}]$, where $y_1,...,y_r$ are generators of the maximal ideal of the local ring $\mathcal{O}_p$, chosen such that $y_1$ has the smallest multiplicity when we look at the generators as functions on the germ $(\overline{C}, \overline{c})$.
 The equality $\mathcal{O}_p = \mathcal{O}_{p+1}$ implies then that

-which shows that the ideal $(y_1, ..., y_r)\mathcal{O}_p$ is principal, and generated by $y_1$.
+which shows that the maximal ideal $(y_1, ..., y_r) \mathcal{O}_p$ is principal, and generated by $y_1$.
 But this shows that the local ring $\mathcal{O}_p$ is regular, that is, the germ $(C_p, c_p)$ is smooth.
-Again by theorem \ref{exnorm}, we deduce that $\pi_p$ is the normalization morphism of $(C,c)$.
-This shows that one has desingularized the germ $(C,c)$ after $p$ blowing-ups.
+Again by Theorem \ref{exnorm}, we deduce that $\pi_p$ is the normalization morphism of $(C,c)$.
+As a consequence, one has desingularized the germ $(C,c)$ after $p$ blowing-ups.

 When $(C,c)$ is not irreducible, the total ring of fractions of $\mathcal{O}_{C,c}$ is no more a field, but a direct product of fields.
 At some steps of the blowing-ups irreducible components may be separated, but the overall analysis remains the same.